Glaukos Corporation research snapshot

 Fundamental monitor

-Track iDose TR procedures and net sales, Epioxa reimbursement and account starts, U.S. and international glaucoma sales, corneal health sales, gross margin, operating loss, free cash flow, R&D, cash runway, and diluted shares outstanding.
+Track iDose TR procedures and net sales, Epioxa reimbursement and account starts, U.S. and international glaucoma sales, corneal health sales, gross margin, operating loss, free cash flow, R&D, cash runway, diluted shares outstanding, and short interest.

 Reduce confidence when revenue growth depends on higher spending without improving cash conversion, when dilution accelerates, or when reimbursement and clinical evidence fail to support the premium valuation.